thehandsomezebra/webpage-email-scraper/README.md

-Certainly!
-Here's a quick README page for your bookmarklet:

----

 # Email Scraper Bookmarklet (Mailto Links Only)

 This is a simple JavaScript bookmarklet designed to quickly scrape and copy all email addresses found within `mailto:` links on any webpage.